 Gwen’s background and experience…

-This article was based on an in-depth interview with Gwen.
+This article about process improvement was based on an in-depth interview with Gwen.